TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 <br>

-Are you a curious hacker that is never satisfied with his or her solution? **Let's take it one step further.**
+Are you a **curious hacker that is never satisfied with his or her solution**?
+Let's take it one step further.

-What do you think about the Listener class? **There is 10+ methods and only one of them is used**.
+What do you think about the Listener class?
+There is **10+ methods** and **only one is used**.
 It's very hard to read.
 To add more fire to the fuel, `TestListener` class is [deprecated since PHPUnit 8](https://github.com/sebastianbergmann/phpunit/issues/3388) and will be [removed in PHPUnit 9](https://github.com/sebastianbergmann/phpunit/issues/3389).
 Don't worry, [Rector already covers the migration path](https://github.com/rectorphp/rector/pull/1270).

-Let's meet hooks!
+After bit of Googling on PHPUnit Github and documentation I found something called *hooks*!

 ### 4. Single Hook

-You can read about them in the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.0/extending-phpunit.html#extending-the-testrunner), but in short: they're the same as the listener, they just listen to 1 event.
+You can read about them in the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.0/extending-phpunit.html#extending-the-testrunner), but in short: they're the same as the listener, just **with 1 event**.

 ```php
 <?php declare(strict_types=1);